cccccccccccccccccnrd/local-iot-architecture/README.md

 })
 ```

-As the last cycle in the dataflow the web application receives the new state over the right MQTT topic via [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) and updates its user interface accordingly.
+As the last cycle in the dataflow the web application receives the new state over the MQTT topic via [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) and updates its user interface accordingly.

 ```js
 client.on('message', function (topic, message) {